-Some adolescents do well in both group and individual activities such as those listed in the section on children from ages six to twelve, as well as in more specialized group classes like low impact aerobics or Zumba.
-The primary goals in choosing activities are for the kids to have fun while working to maintain core strength, build strong lungs and hearts, and manage their weight.
+Some adolescents do well in both group and individual activities such as those listed in the prior section, as well as in more specialized group classes like low impact aerobics or Zumba.
+The primary goals in choosing activities are for the kids to have fun while working to maintain core strength, build strong lungs and hearts, and manage weight.

 Encouraging active lifestyles in general will also help control weight.
-The release of endorphins induced by exercise is an additional benefit; this can allow the adolescent to relax following a period of activity, and may help moderate poor behavior, promote healthy sleep habits, and ultimately lead to a better mood and more positive self-image.
+The release of endorphins induced by exercise is an additional benefit; this can allow an adolescent to relax following a period of activity, and may help moderate poor behavior, promote healthy sleep habits, and ultimately lead to a better mood and more positive self-image.